RWE Australia

 Great Eastern is expected to be operational in 2032 to meet Victorian state targets and the project will then be operational for 30-plus years, according to its developer.

-Other projects that reached this stage are developed by Iberdrola Australia OW 2 (Aurora Green), and Ørsted Offshore Australia 1 (the Gippsland 02 project).
+Other projects that reached this stage are being developed by Iberdrola Australia OW 2 (Aurora Green), and Ørsted Offshore Australia 1 (the Gippsland 02 project).

 The government opened a window for applications for feasibility licences within the Gippsland area on 23 January 2023.
 The application period closed in April last year with 37 feasibility licence applications received, after which the government began the review process.